 Within school, mental health and well-being are a priority and through our curriculum, ethos and policy we ensure that this is evident.
 Additionally, we use Zones of Regulation which is a social-emotional learning curriculum designed to help individuals, especially children, develop self-regulation and emotional control.

 We are fortunate to have a trained ELSA (Emotional Literacy Support Assistant) in school who is able to work with children 1:1 or in small groups on specific bodies of work on a range of areas such as anxiety, emotional regulation and self-esteem.
+Additionally, Mrs Osborne is trained in Drawing and Talking therapy.

 We include World Mental Health Day and Mental Health Awareness Week in our school calendar.
 Staff are trained in supporting children’s mental health needs.